-From 4 November to 29 December, “The Political Seducer’s Diary,” an Instagram-based project in collaboration with Performance Art Houston, will begin its run @PerformanceArtHouston.
-Eight artists from around the world will take residence on the Instagram account and find ways in which to merge performance art, documentation and social media in order to discuss how seduction and aesthetics converge to influence decisions we make in public life.
-Artists will be looking at issues like political capital, mental illness, consumerism, and legal trust.
+From 4 November to 29 December 2017, “The Political Seducer’s Diary,” an Instagram-based project in collaboration with Performance Art Houston, ran @PerformanceArtHouston.
+Eight artists from around the world took residence on the Instagram account and found ways in which to merge performance art, documentation and social media in order to discuss how seduction and aesthetics converge to influence decisions we make in public life.
+Artists looked at issues like gun control, sexual assault, consumerism, and environmentalism.

 The project is based on two concepts: a re-framing of the term ‘political’ and Soren Kierkegaard’s critique of an aesthetic-based ethic.

 First, if the word ‘political’ has its basis in the Greek term polis, the Greek city-state whose home is in shared public space, then what is political is far broader than presidential rhetoric, legislative incompetence and Capitol Hill gossip.
 The political is what concerns us all – the issues we grapple with as communities.
 Some of these issues include: how the public health crisis affects local hospitals; how mental illness is dealt with through our criminal justice system; how the gender/race pay gap affects ways in which families can support their children; how ever-growing personal debt and the death of Social Security is silently creating a generation of people who will work until they die; and how loosening attitudes toward climate change and the environment not only destroy our landscapes but indicate a level of greed that surpasses any prior generation.
 In this project I hope to, through a re-framing of the term ‘political,’ remind us that despite collective pessimism, we must continue to think in terms of communities – on behalf of those around us and in a public transparent way – where the interests of others are clearly represented.
 We must remember what the term ‘political’ really means.